jc0432/NLP-Project-2-3/README.md

 ### How to:
 Ask a "how do I ___" question to prompt an external search to a youtube video

-Ask "how do I do that" to prompt an external search of the first part of the step
+Ask "how do I do that" to prompt an external search for the most recent cooking action from the conversation context